 Geotargeted ads sound like the best solution for every advertiser.
 It ensures to reach the targeted audience and give good engagement.
 What else is required?

 Sadly, there is a flip side to geotargeted advertising.
-Below are a few stats which explain better why geotargeting is not just “all good things”.
+Below are a few stats that explain better why geotargeting is not just all good things”.

 The geo-targeted ads are less optimal because of the simple inaccuracies in the geodata.
 In the case of GPS, the location data is estimated based on the proximity of the public WIFI hotspots when a GPS signal is not present, or a user has not given consent to use location data.
 These inaccuracies can show a difference ranging between 1 km to 1,000 km.